backdrop-contrib/geoip_tokens/README.md

 requests - which is usually the case.

-The services (see credits section below) get randomly queried, the results for the anonymized IPs get cached in a local database for a while, to prevent too many requests.
+The services (see credits section below) get randomly queried, the results for the anonymized IPs get cached in a local database for a while, to avoid too many requests.

 ### Use cases